What is the ultimate travel shoe really like? We packed two pairs of Tropicfeel's Canyon shoes into our packs and headed to Mexico to find out.

 The travel shoe definitely has all your outdoor and adventurous activities covered.

-However, if you're someone who likes to dress up on your travels, you might need to pack something a little more fancy for those nights.
+However, if you're someone who likes to dress up on your travels, you might need to pack something a little fancier for those nights.

 Appearance & Comfort